 Calilegua National Park

-Located in the beautiful province of Jujuy, famous for its desert landscapes and for the Quebrada de Humahuaca, there’s Calilegua National Park, definitely off-the-beaten-path and home to a very lush landscape.
-The national park was established in 1979 and is home to various species of animals which include the jaguar and other wild cats – but don’t hold high hopes to see them.
+The national park was established in 1979 and is home to various species of animals, including the jaguar and other wild cats—but don’t hold high hopes to see them.
 It’s also a great place for birdwatching.

 Needless to say, the park is a great destination for hiking and adventure in general.
 The main attractions include Aguas Negras, where you will find several trails; Mesada de las Colmenas, which again has trails and viewpoints, and Monolito, one of the highest places in the park.

 Access to this national park is free.
 San Salvador de Jujuy is the main city closer to the park.
-From there, you can rent a car to get to the park, or travel by bus to Libertador General San Martín, from where you can take a collective taxi all the way to the entrance of the park.
+From there, you can rent a car to get to the park or travel by bus to Libertador General San Martín, from where you can take a collective taxi all the way to the entrance of the park.
 Make sure to ask to be dropped off at Aguas Negras.

 Iguazu National Park